 "Cote Smith writes characters that are beautifully, viciously alive.
 Hurt People is the supremely rare kind of novel that will crawl inside your heart and live there forever."

-—Laura van den Berg, author of Find Me and The Isle of Youth
+—Laura van den Berg, author of The Third Hotel and The Isle of Youth

 "I do not want to imagine a world where I did not spend all Sunday lying in bed tearing through this book.
 It was beautiful outside, autumn beckoned, but all I wanted to do was turn the pages of this beautifully written psychological thriller and root for these characters, who may be hurt but are not broken."